 How to Value Your Benefits

-Suppose starting at age 66 you will receive $1,500 a month from Social Security, and each year that $1,500 a month will go up if the cost of living (as measured by the consumer price index increases.
+Suppose you'll receive $1,500 a month from Social Security beginning at age 66.
+Each year, that $1,500 a month can be expected to go up a little if the cost of living measured by the consumer price index increases.

-Value is Even Higher for Married Couples
+The Value Is Even Higher for Married Couples

 Valuing Other Benefits

-This tendency to underestimate the value of income applies to pension benefits as well as to Social Security.
+Those who are coming up on retirement routinely underestimate what a guaranteed income stream is worth.
+This tendency to underestimate applies to pension benefits as well as Social Security.